aslotte/aslotte.github.io/_posts/2020-02-10-first-week-as-a-microsoft-mvp.md

 Like so many other MVPs, my goal was never to obtain the MVP award for the sake of the award itself.
 As much as I appreciate and value the award, I see it more as a recognition of my contributions to a development community that took care of me early in my career, and to which I now want to give back.

 There are many roads that may lead to an MVP award, but they all start with your passion.
 What are you passionate about?
-What motivates you to expand outside your comfort zone, so that you can mentor and help others?
-For me that was the quest to make machine learning more accessible for .NET developers.
+What motivates you to reach outside your comfort zone, so that you can mentor and help others?

+For me personally, that was the quest to make machine learning more accessible for developers.
 I challenge you to find yours.

 **How do I get started?**